mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015-qrs-from-the-trenches.md

 It can make managing security and permissions more cumbersome because each entity is subject to both read and write operations, which might inadvertently expose data in the wrong context.

 Command and Query Responsibility Segregation (CQRS) is a pattern that segregates the operations that read data (Queries) from the operations that update data (Commands) by using separate interfaces.
 This implies that the data models used for querying and updates are different.
 The models can then be isolated.

+The read store can be a read-only replica of the write store, or the read and write stores may have a different structure altogether.
+Using multiple read-only replicas of the read store can considerably increase query performance and application UI responsiveness, especially in distributed scenarios where read-only replicas are located close to the application instances.